Chemical Plant Explosion Attorneys Serving All of Texas

 - Failure to Exercise Caution Regarding Potential Problems

 When people make mistakes, they can get hurt.
 They can also injure other people.
-If you have been the victim of a chemical plant accident that is the result of human error, it’s important to contact the experienced attorneys at Hernandez Law Group, P.C.
-We’ll make sure to find out what kind of compensation you may be entitled to and guide you through the court proceedings.
+If you have been the victim of a Texas plant explosion resulting from human error, it’s important to contact the experienced attorneys at Hernandez Law Group, P.C.
+We’ll find out what kind of compensation you may be entitled to and guide you through the court proceedings.

 - Ingesting Harmful Chemicals